PyDev777/studentsdb/README.md

 #Overview

-###This service tracking the attendance of your students via web  :mag_right: :busts_in_silhouette: :eyes:
+###This service tracking the attendance of your students via web  :busts_in_silhouette: :eyes:

 #Demo